kellyk/event-logging/README.md

 * Add four text fields: **id**, **element**, **type** and **action**

  ![Finding form id](/images/form.png)
-* Click **View form** to see your Google form, where you can find your specific form ids.
+* Click **View form** to see your Google form, where you can find your specific Google doc info.
+See [Adding Your Google Form Info](#googleform).
 * Replace the values in `js/log.js` with your own Google doc info.
 * Visit localhost:8888 and interact with the page.
-See [Adding Your Google Form Info](#googleform).
 * See results in your Google form

  ![Finding form id](/images/spreadsheet.png)